amruth004/Excel-Dashboard-Project/README.md

 🚗📊 Automobile Sales Analysis – Excel Edition <br>
-<br>Hey there, data enthusiast! 👋 Welcome to my Automobile Sales Dataset repository, where spreadsheets meet data storytelling! 🚀
+<br>Hey there, data enthusiast! 👋 Welcome to my Automobile Sales Dataset repository, where spreadsheets meet data storytelling! 🚀<br>
 <br>
 📂 What's Inside?<br>
 This repo contains an Excel file packed with insights into automobile sales, straight from Kaggle.
 The file includes four awesome sheets to guide you through the data journey: